-- ✓ plant protection products shall be applied using methods that minimise harm to humans and the environment; - ✓ Integrated Crop Management techniques shall be applied to minimise negative impacts of phytosanitary products; - √ a plan for Integrated Crop Management shall be made and implemented; - ✓ ... shall document the application of plant protection products, fertilizers and fuel use; - ✓ ... shall not use any desiccants prior to harvest (e.g. glyphosate or diquat); - ✓ ... shall not use plant protection products listed in the Stockholm and Rotterdam Conventions; - ... shall not use plant protection products whose active substances have been assessed as Class 1a or 1b in the WHO (World Health Organization) Classification of Pesticides by Hazard2 (e.g. tefluthrin, zeta-cypermethrin or zinc phosphide); - ✓ there is no application of pesticides within 30 meters (or more if stated in national laws)3 of any populated area or water body and all necessary precautions are taken to avoid people entering into recently sprayed areas; - ✓ aerial application of pesticides is not allowed; - ✓ good agricultural practices shall be implemented; - ✓ ... shall have knowledge of techniques to maintain and control soil quality as well as to prevent soil erosion and the relevant techniques are implemented; - shall follow the recommendations contained in the Donau Soja Best Practice Manual, including the recommendations for the use of plant protection products4; - in EU countries: ... shall participate in the implementation of the CAP (Common Agricultural Policy) with mandatory cross compliance inspections5; - shall respect nature reserves; - shall only use land dedicated to agricultural use no later than 2008; - shall comply with both national and international labour and social standards (ILO conventions6);
+- ✓ plant protection products shall be applied using methods that minimise harm to humans and the environment; - ✓ Integrated Crop Management techniques shall be applied to minimise negative impacts of phytosanitary products; - √ a plan for Integrated Crop Management shall be made and implemented; - ✓ ... shall document the application of plant protection products, fertilizers and fuel use; - ✓ ... shall not use any desiccants prior to harvest (e.g. glyphosate or diquat); - ✓ ... shall not use plant protection products listed in the Stockholm and Rotterdam Conventions; - ... shall not use plant protection products whose active substances have been assessed as Class 1a or 1b in the WHO (World Health Organization) Classification of Pesticides by Hazard2 (e.g. tefluthrin, zeta-cypermethrin or zinc phosphide); - ✓ there is no application of pesticides within 30 meters (or more if stated in national laws)3 of any populated area or water body and all necessary precautions are taken to avoid people entering into recently sprayed areas; - √ aerial application of pesticides is not allowed; - ✓ good agricultural practices shall be implemented; - ✓ ... shall have knowledge of techniques to maintain and control soil quality as well as to prevent soil erosion and the relevant techniques are implemented; - ... shall follow the recommendations contained in the Donau Soja Best Practice Manual, including the recommendations for the use of plant protection products4; - in EU countries: ... shall participate in the implementation of the CAP (Common Agricultural Policy) with mandatory conditionality inspections5; - ... shall submit as an annex to this Declaration a complete list of all plots of land on which the soya beans were produced (including their geolocation);6